Glossary of shipping terms

 Bunker

 Fuel.
-The bunker tank is the tank on ships where the fuel is stored.
+The bunker tank is the tank on board ships where fuel is stored.

 Cabotage

-Transportation inside the national borders of a Country.
+Transportation within the national borders of a Country.

 Cargo